f0rw4rd/stheno-embedded-toolkit/README.md

-# Stheno Embedded Toolkit
+# Sthenos Embedded Toolkit

 Fast, reliable pipeline for building static debugging tools for embedded systems.

 ## About

 This project is inspired by [CyberDanube's medusa-embedded-toolkit](https://github.com/CyberDanube/medusa-embedded-toolkit), which provides pre-compiled static binaries for embedded systems.
-While they focus on publishing the binaries, Stheno provides the complete build toolchain to create these binaries from source.
+While they focus on publishing the binaries, Sthenos provides the complete build toolchain to create these binaries from source.

-The name "Stheno" is a playful reference - in Greek mythology, Stheno was one of Medusa's sisters, both being Gorgons.
+The name "Sthenos" is a playful reference - in Greek mythology, Sthenos was one of Medusa's sisters, both being Gorgons.
 This reflects our relationship: same family of tools, different approach.

 ## Quick Start